Connect with a certified trainer for free

 Symptoms

-• Pain and swelling at the base of the finger or the thumb
+• Pain and swelling at the base of the finger or thumb, often near the palm

-• Tenderness or a bump where the finger and palm meet
+• Tenderness or a small lump where the finger meets the palm, caused by tendon thickening

-• A clicking, snapping, or catching finger when bending
+• Clicking, snapping, or catching when bending or straightening the finger

-• Finger stuck in a bent position (finger locking)
+• Finger locking, where the finger becomes stuck in a bent position and may suddenly release

 When to see a doctor